Pregnancy Pillows: How to Choose and Use a Pregnancy Pillow

 1. Pregnancy Pillow, U Shaped

 If you're a stomach sleeper, this should be your choice.
 It allows you to hug it, supporting your back and belly.
 Particularly suitable to moms in third trimester as this pregnancy pillow offers maximum comfort and support to the large belly allowing you to have a restful sleep.

-With this pillow, tuck the C-shaped base between your legs and use the upper top to support your head.
+To use a C-shaped pillow, tuck the base between your legs and use the upper top to support your head.
 Since your back will rest on the C-shape, your spine will also be supported.

 How to Choose a Pregnancy Pillow

 Target a pregnancy pillow that will cater for every part of your body - neck, hips, back and belly.
 Most importantly, go for a pillow that will cushion those parts that you feel uncomfortable when you sleep.
 Such a pillow will cover you in all the pregnancy trimesters.

 You want a versatile pillow you can curl on when reading a book, when nursing your little one, when watching TV and so on.
 You'll use it in multitude ways in your various living spaces.
 Heavy pillows would be difficult to move around with.